canonical/ubuntu-pro-for-wsl/docs/howto/set-up-landscape-server-in-wsl.md

 terminal running `ubuntu2404.exe` in a new terminal window will start the Landscape server automatically.

-Using this server setup when following the [tutorial](../tutorial/index) would result in the following architecture:
+Using this server setup when following the [deployment tutorial](../tutorial/deployment) would result in the following architecture:

 ![architecture diagram showing management of WSL instances from a WSL instance on a single machine using Landscape and Ubuntu Pro for WSL](../diagrams/structurizr-Tutorial.png)